Round/Around

 Example: There’s a nice café around here where we can grab a coffee.

-Meaning: Describing actions or movements that are not organized or systematic.
+Meaning: describing actions or movements that are not organised or systematic.

 Example: He was walking around the room, unable to sit still.